AdobeDocs/experience-manager-learn.en/help/sites/developing/style-system-technical-video-understand.md

  </tbody>
 </table>

 In the case of nested components, the CSS selector depth for these nested Component elements will exceed the 3rd level selector.
 Repeat the same pattern for the nested component, but scoped by the parent Component's `BLOCK`.
-Or in other words, start the nested component's `BLOCK` at the 3rd level, and the nested Component's `ELEMENT` will be at the 4th selector level.
+Or in other words, start the nested component's `BLOCK` at the 3rd level, and the nested Component's `ELEMENT` is at the 4th selector level.

 ### JavaScript best practices {#javascript-best-practices}